 People with dry eyes that don’t respond to artificial tears alone will need to take additional steps to treat their dry eyes such as:

 - Conserving tears.
-Keeping natural tears in the eyes longer can reduce the symptoms of dry eye.
+Keeping natural tears in the eyes longer can reduce the symptoms of dry eyes.
 This can be done by blocking the tear ducts through which the tears normally drain.
-The tear ducts can be blocked with tiny silicone or gel-like plugs that can be removed, if needed.
+The tear ducts can be blocked with tiny silicone gel-like plugs that can be removed, if needed.
 Or a surgical procedure can permanently close the tear ducts.
-In either case, the goal is to keep the available tears in the eye longer to reduce problems related to dry eye.
+In either case, the goal is to keep the available tears in the eye longer to reduce problems related to dry eyes.

 - Increasing tear production.
 Dr. Saland may prescribe eye drops that increase tear production.
 Taking an omega-3 fatty acid nutritional supplement may also help.

 People with dry eyes either do not produce enough tears or their tears are of a poor quality.
 Dry eyes can develop for many reasons including age, medications, medical and environmental conditions and other factors such as extended contact lens use.
 Dry eyes can be diagnosed through a comprehensive eye examination.
 Contact Saland Vision at 214-691-8000 or salandvision.com to schedule your appointment today!